NeonilaH/Javascript/MateAcademy_JS.md

 countMs('Mermaid'); // 2
 countMs('code'); // 0
 ```
-4. Write the 'removeVowels' function that takes the 'doc' string and returns a string with all the letters from the 'doc' except the vowels.
+4. Write the `removeVowels` function that takes the `doc` string and returns a string with all the letters from the `doc` except the vowels.
 ```js
 function removeVowels(doc) {
     let result = '';